-All Baccalaureate students at the University are required to complete 46 credits of General Education.
-A General Education course can be identified by its course suffix.
-You will partially meet these requirements by taking specific courses required for the computer science major, and by following the general guidelines below.
+All Baccalaureate students at the University are required to complete 45 credits of General Education.
+You will partially meet these requirements by taking prescribed courses required for the major, and by selecting additional courses that fulfill the remaining requirements.
+Details can be found in the Baccalaureate Degree General Education Requirements at https://bulletins.psu.edu/undergraduate/general-education/baccalaureate-degree-general-education-program/.